PatternsTechGit/PT_NGRX/README.md

 ## Step 8 :  Subscribe Global State & Dispatch logout Action

 Go to `toolbar.component.ts` and create `Store<AppState>` object in constructor.
-Subscribe the global Appstate and select `loggedInUser` to get the loggedInUser from state.
+Subscribe the global Appstate and get the `loggedInUser` by subscribing to loggedInUser selector from state.

-Call the `logout` action on logout event as below :
+Dispatch the `logout` action on logout event as below :

 ```ts